MysteryPancake/Houdini-Fun/README.md

 | [Video Tutorial](https://youtu.be/-zGjD4zaYMU) |
 | --- |

-## Alternating rows for brick walls

-The tricky part about modelling brick walls is the alternating pattern.
-Every second row is slid across by half a brick's width.
-How would you create this pattern?

-An easy way is working subtractively.
-Take the base curve and resample it.
-This gives you the first row.
-For the second row, subdivide the first.
-Use a "Group by Range" node to select every second point, then delete them with a "Dissolve" node.

 ## Procedural Buildings

 These files are from 2023 when I was first learning procedural modelling in Houdini, so they're messier and less optimized than usual.